RibirX/Ribir/doc/develope.md

 ## Test

 We mainly use the official test harness to test and bench our project.
-But same test case we need control in a custom way.
-Usually these two cases we don't use official way:
+But some test case we need control in a custom way.
+Usually we don't use official way in two cases:

 1. Case must run in main thread, like need create a event loop etc.
 2. Case need gpu support, but generally not available in ci environment.